inaka/elvis_core/doc_rules/elvis_style/dont_repeat_yourself.md

 # Don't Repeat Yourself

-The *Don't Repeat Yourself* ([DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)) rule checks if there is repeated code within a module.
-A piece of code is considered repeated or duplicated when its structure can be found in at least another piece of code in the same module.
+The *Don't Repeat Yourself* ([DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)) rule identifies repeated code within a module.
+Code is considered repeated or duplicated if its structure appears in at least one other location within the same module.

-The `min_complexity` option determines the level of complexity a structure should have to be considered as repeated.
-For example, a simple list concatenation of two variables (i.e., `X ++ Y`) is a fairly simple expression that could be used any number of times within a module.
-Still, it wouldn't be correct to report it as repeated code.
-Only more complex expressions like an entire `case` structure would qualify as repeated code when all its clauses have the exact same code.
+The `min_complexity` option defines the complexity threshold for a structure to be considered repeated.
+For instance, a simple list concatenation like `X ++ Y` is a basic expression that can appear multiple times without being flagged as duplication.
+However, more complex structures — such as an entire case expression where all clauses contain identical code — would qualify as repeated.

-It's possible to tune the `min_complexity` parameter to what you consider correct by performing a trial and error process of setting a value, checking what is reported, and repeating.
+The `min_complexity` parameter can be adjusted according to your needs through a trial-and-error
+process: set a value, review the reported results, and adjust accordingly.

 > Works on `.beam` file?
 Yes!